-- In order to improve NPP safety, reliability and resilience, prevent equipment failures, meet the load schedule and achieve the target for power and heat supply while meeting the established schedule of repairs at NPP power units, to accelerate efforts to achieve key targets for power generation, and in order to systematise efforts aimed at ensuring that NPP managers assume a greater personal responsibility, the relevant orders were issued in 2022. - Scheduled repairs of NPP power units are carried out annually in accordance with the approved schedule: NPP life extension and equipment upgrade programmes are implemented to increase installed capacity and power generation at operating power units (including the possibility of power units operating at above nameorder to address the root causes of the incidents and prevent their
+- equipment failures, meet the load schedule and achieve the target for power and heat supply while meeting the established schedule of repairs at NPP power units, to accelerate efforts to achieve key targets for power generation, and in order to systematise efforts aimed at ensuring that NPP managers assume a greater personal responsibility, the relevant orders were issued in 2022. - Scheduled repairs of NPP power units are carried out annually in accordance with the approved schedule: NPP life extension and equipment upgrade programmes are implemented to increase installed capacity and power generation at operating power units (including the possibility of power units operating at above nameplate capacity).